 Elizabeth OBrien obtained yoga teacher certifications (200 and 500 hour) from Yoga Sutra for Life of Warren, NJ in 2010 and 2011.
 She continued with training at the Integral Yoga Institute of New York City for certification in prenatal yoga instruction – 85 hour program.

 She considers teaching yoga as her life’s passion.
 She works full time as an Analyst since 1981 in law enforcement.
 “Beth” has an adult son and lives Morris County.

-I began my exploration with yoga in 2007.
-In a short time, yoga became a tune-up for my body and a tool for mindfulness.
-My amazing experience and love for yoga has led me to becoming a teacher, enabling me to share and inspire others.
+Chana began her exploration with yoga in 2007.
+In a short time, yoga became a tune-up for her body and a tool for mindfulness.
+Her amazing experience and love for yoga has led Chana to becoming a teacher, enabling her to share and inspire others.